 Point Spread Betting

-Point spread wagering or spread betting is a sports betting market where the success of a bet depends on final score’s relation to the oddsmaker’s point spread.
-The point spread is different than moneyline or outright wagers because it often incomes multiple outcomes.
+Point spread wagering or spread betting is a sports betting market where the success of a bet depends on the final score’s relation to the oddsmaker’s point spread.
+The point spread is different than moneyline or outright wagers because it often includes multiple outcomes.
 It is most commonly used when betting sides in football contests but is also used almost universally in basketball as well.

 Best Point Spreading Betting Sites 2019